 It took a number of attempts for a graduated driver licensing program to pass through the assembly in the state of Wyoming, but in 2005 the law passed.

 Now those younger than 17 years old must obtain an intermediate permit before being issued a full driver's license.
-Essentially, drivers holding intermediate permits are not allowed to have more than one friend younger than 18 in the car, they are not allowed to drive late at night, and they and their passengers must wear seat belts.
+Essentially, drivers holding intermediate permits are not allowed to have more than 1 friend younger than 18 years old in the car, they are not allowed to drive late at night, and they and their passengers must wear seat belts.

 Before Wyoming adopted this program, the facts and statistics were becoming overwhelmingly compelling: Each year the accident count involving teenage drivers grew.
 Young drivers were just not getting the necessary experience and skill development to operate a vehicle safety.
 Thanks to the graduated licensing program, now they will.

 Wyoming's small population keeps many of the tragic statistics lower than most other states.
 But the fact is that any person who has never driven a motor vehicle, regardless of age, needs to practice.

 When the graduated licensing law passed, teenagers eager to drive may have let out a collective moan across the state.
 But this law is a good thing.
 Although you can no longer get a full license right away, you can still drive―just with some added safety precautions designed to build a skill foundation.